Five-limit tuning: Commas

 In other tuning systems, a comma may be defined as a minute interval, equal to the difference between two kinds of semitones (diatonic and chromatic, also known as minor second, m2, or augmented unison, A1).
-In this case, however, 4 different kinds of semitones are produced (two A1, S1 and S2, and two m2, S3 and S4), and 12 different commas can be defined as the differences between their sizes in cents, or equivalently as the ratios between their ratios.
+In this case, however, 4 kinds of semitones are produced (two A1, S1 and S2, and two m2, S3 and S4) and 12 different commas can be defined as the differences between their sizes in cents, or equivalently as the ratios between their ratios.
 Among these, we select the six ascending ones (those with ratio larger than 1/1, and positive size in cents):

 The other six ratios are discarded because they are just the opposite of these, and hence they have exactly the same length, but an opposite direction (i.e., a descending direction, a ratio smaller than 1/1, and a negative size in cents).
 We obtain commas of four different sizes: the diaschisma, the lesser diesis, the syntonic comma, and the greater diesis.
 Since S1 (the just A1) and S3 (the just m2) are the most often occurring semitones in this 12-tone scale (see tables above), the lesser diesis, being defined as the ratio between them, is the most often observed comma.

 The syntonic comma is also defined, in 5-limit tuning, as the ratio between the major tone (M2 with size 9/8) and the minor tone (M2 with size 10/9).
-Notice that it cannot be defined, in other tuning systems, as the ratio between diatonic and cromatic semitones (m2/A1), but it is an important reference value used to tune the perfect fifth in any tuning system in the syntonic temperament continuum (including also meantone temperaments).
+Notice that it cannot be defined, in other tuning systems, as the ratio between diatonic and chromatic semitones (m2/A1), but it is an important reference value used to tune the perfect fifth in any tuning system in the syntonic temperament continuum (including also meantone temperaments).